Dianthus thunbergii

 Dianthus thunbergii (Thunberg's wild pink) is a species of flowering plant in the family Caryophyllaceae.

-It is indigenous to the south western Cape, South Africa, where it occurs on rocky slopes from Swellendam in the Western Cape, eastwards into the Eastern Cape Province.
+It is indigenous to the southwestern Cape, South Africa, where it occurs on rocky slopes from Swellendam in the Western Cape, eastwards into the Eastern Cape Province.

 Description

 Dianthus thunbergii is a spreading or tufted herbaceous perennial reaching 40 cm, with linear (50mm x 3mm) blue-grey leaves.

 The inflorescence is usually sparsely branched and rises c.
 20cm above the plants, bearing 2-5 flowers.

 The flowers are usually pink (sometimes white), 15mm wide, and appear in Spring-Summer (Sept-Feb.).

 The petals are shortly fimbriate to dentate.

 The calyx is cylindrical and 20-30 mm in length.
-The lower half of the calyx is covered with 2-4 bract-pairs.
+The lower half of the calyx is covered with 2-4 bract pairs.
 The bracts are lanceolate or acute to acuminate in shape.

+Forms

+In addition to the typical form, D. thunbergii forma maritimus is sometimes recognised for plants occurring in the Eastern Cape around Port Elizabeth (North end), Hillary and Port Alfred.
+This form is intermediate in appearance between D. thunbergii and D. albens.

 Related species

 In the far western extent of its distribution range, D. thunbergii co-occurs with a related species, Dianthus albens, but D. thunbergii can be distinguished from the latter species by a combination of its longer calyx (20-30 mm long, rather than 12-18 mm); by the narrower lobes at the tip of its calyx (narrowly ovate, rather than deltoid-ovate); by the shape of the bracts at the base of the calyx (lanceolate-elliptic, rather than ovate-elliptic); by the number of bract pairs at the base of the calyx (2-4, rather than 1-3); by its uniformly dentate to shortly fimbriate petal tips (rather than entire-crenulate to rarely shallowly dentate); and by its seed capsule not extending beyond the calyx when ripe.

 It also co-occurs with another related species, Dianthus caespitosus, but D. thunbergii can be distinguished from the latter species by its calyx which is shorter (20-30 mm, rather than 32-65mm long).